sfarb2/UFOs/README.md

 ![Base_Data_Table](/Base_data_table.png)

 There is a lot of raw data to sift through, but the helpful filter options on the left-hand side make it very user friendly.
+To operate them, a visitor can simply type into any of the five white input boxes to filter the data by their specific criteria.
 Any or all five can be used at a time to drill down on whatever specific UFO sightings are desired.

 ![Data_table_filtered](/Data_table_filtered.png)